Feature: #105827 - Search in backend page tree and live search can find pages by their frontend URI

 Description

-The backend page tree search functionality has been enhanced to allow entering a full URI like https://mysite.example.com/de/any/subtree/page/, which will show the matching page in the result tree.
+The backend page tree search functionality has been enhanced to allow users to enter a full URI such as https://mysite.example.com/de/any/subtree/page/, which shows the matching page in the result tree.

-Multiple URIs can be separated by the comma separator (,), just like multiple page IDs can be entered.
+Multiple URIs can be separated with commas (,), just like multiple page IDs.

 Combining multiple search parts